How to Become a Locksmith | Locksmith Training and Certification

 It is neither sticky nor messy.

-Apart from keeping the place smooth, it withstands debris and dust from sticking.
+Apart from keeping the place smooth, it prevents debris and dust from sticking.

 Silicone lubricants help the metal from rust and corrosion.